ai-cam/ai-cam.github.io/_calls/2025-12-03-ai-cams-ai-sciencepreneurship-bootcamp.md

         develops.](https://elias-ai.eu/elias-alliance/#eliasnodes)
     - heading: What is the time commitment?
       content: >-
-        Participants must commit to attending all two full days of the bootcamp (11-12 February 2026) and actively participate in working sessions. \
+        Participants must commit to attending all two full days of the bootcamp, from **Wednesday 11 February - Thursday 12 February 2026**, and actively participate in working sessions.\

         \

-        We are currently planning for sessions to run from 09:30 - 17:30 across both days.
+        We are currently planning for sessions to run from **09:30 - 17:30** across both days.
     - heading: "Can teams apply together? "
       content: Yes, we welcome applications from research teams working on shared projects.
 However, each team member must submit an individual